March 21, 2020

 How do you calculate the value of a multifamily property?

-There are two primary ways to establish the value of a multifamily property:
+There are two primary ways to establish the value of a multifamily property and they can be used interchangeably or as a validation process:

-- Price Per Unit – The total multifamily property asset value divided by the total amount of units in a property.
+- Price Per Unit / Price Per Square Foot, Etc – The total multifamily property asset value divided by the total amount of units in a property, living square foot etc. Primarily used to validate the Income Approach or used as a quick guide or measure when comparing similar properties.

 What are the most important factors to consider when calculating the value of a multifamily property?